Syncope is the medical term for fainting. A person faints when the brain isn’t getting enough blood pressure.

 If your child is healthy and faints once, make an appointment with your pediatrician.
 Explain exactly what happened.
 Tell your pediatrician if your child has other symptoms that might indicate a heart problem and if there is a family history of known heart abnormalities or sudden death before age 50 (including sudden infant death syndrome).

-If your child’s fainting episodes are caused by a heart problem, medications, implantable pacemakers or defibrillators, or, rarely, treatment by catheterization or surgery may be required.
+If your child’s fainting episodes are caused by a heart problem, medications, implantable pacemakers or defibrillators may be needed.
+Rarely, treatment by catheterization or surgery may be required.